schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Duchess

-A alienate hearing officer bumps a infamy at a motel room.
+A alienate hearing officer bumps an infamy at a motel room.

 ## Sparing Success